 HOW DO YOU APPLY FOR THE PRECEPTORSHIP PROGRAM?

 Students are required to complete a Student Profile giving information about themselves and their choice of dates/location for the preceptorship.
 Students may apply online, visit the student information page for further details.

 First-year students may apply for the program January of 2016.
 Deadline for general admissions in the summer 2016 program will be March 25, 2016.
 Applications sent in after March 25 will be reviewed on a case by case basis.
 Applications and requests are processed on a first-come, first-served basis.
 Third and fourth-year students may apply anytime during the year, at least one month prior to the requested dates of the preceptorship.

 First and second year students are able to receive a stipend for their work during the summer break.
 Students serving in areas that do not qualify as medically underserved recieve $1,500 per their four week commitment.
-Students working in medically underserved areas qualify for a $3,000 stipend.
+Students working in medically underserved areas qualify for a $3,000 stipend per thier four week commitment.
 Due to the nature of the program and budgeting, third and fourth year students are not able to recieve a stipend at this time.
 These amounts are subject to change annually.

 The Preceptorship Program office in Austin is responsible for scheduling the preceptorship.

 fax (512) 473-8659